InfuseAI/primehub-site/docs/guide_manual/admin-dataset.md

 Fill the URL of git repo (can be https or git).
 You can use `#branch` to specify the branch or tag name.

+Click `Change` to select a secret from the list if a credential is required.

 ![](assets/dataset_secret_list.png)

-Click `Change` to select a secret from the list `if a pull-secret is required`.

 ---